huggingface/AIEnergyScore/index.md

 ### Text Generation Model Classes

-To ensure comparability, models evaluated for the Text Generation task are separated into 3 classes, depending on the type and number of GPUs required, as summarized in Table 2\.
+To ensure representativity across different contexts and usage scenarios, models evaluated for the Text Generation task are separated into 3 classes, depending on the type and number of GPUs required, as summarized in Table 2\.
 Star ratings are created separately for each model class.

 ##### Table 2